Treatments of COVID-19: What works and what does not

 Associate Professor Steven Tong is an infectious diseases physician with the Victorian Infectious Diseases Service and Co-Head of the Translational and Clinical Research and Indigenous Health cross-cutting disciplines at the Doherty Institute.
 He spent 10 years in Darwin before moving to Melbourne to join the Doherty Institute in 2016.
 His research interests include skin pathogens (Staphylococcus aureus, Group A Streptococcus), hospital infections, Indigenous health, viral hepatitis and influenza.
 His passion is to apply cutting edge science to address clinically driven questions.
 Steven trained in infectious diseases in Melbourne (2004-2005) and Darwin (2006) and was awarded a PhD from the Menzies School of Health Research/Charles Darwin University in 2010.
 His post-doctoral training took him to Duke University, North Carolina (2011) and the Wellcome Trust Sanger Institute, Cambridge in the UK (2012).
 Key achievements from his research include the discovery and naming of two new species of Staphylococcus, discovery of a novel genotype of hepatitis B in Indigenous Australians, and the conduct of clinical trials for the treatment of impetigo and MRSA bloodstream infections.

-b.
-Agents which have been shown to be ineffective
+2. Explain the nature of agents which have been shown to be ineffective

-c.
-Understand the factors that contribute to treatment success eg time of onset from when the patient was exposed/infected; possible side effects; variable adherence; cost of treatment and access
+3. Describe the factors that contribute to treatment success eg time of onset from when the patient was exposed/infected; possible side effects; variable adherence; cost of treatment and access